-Criminality and Economic Conditions, by William Adrian Bonger; tr. by H. P. Horton; with an editorial preface by E. Lindsey; and with an introd. by Fk.
+Criminality and Economic Conditions, by William Adrian Bonger; Ir. by IA.
+P. Horton; with an editorial preface by E. Lindsey; and with an introd. by Fk.
 H. Norcross. \$5.50 net.
-First half of book sets forth, in extracts, the theories methods in extracts, the theories, methods, and results of all prior writers dealing with the subject.
-Second half takes up the different phases of criminality.
+First half of book sets forth, in extracts, the theories, methods, and results of all prior writers dealing with the subject.
+Second half takes up the different phases of